galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 # Introduction

-The magic of bioinformatic analysis is that we use maths, statistics and complicated algorithms to deal with huge amounts of data to help us interpret the biology behind.
-However, it’s not always so straightforward – each tool has various parameters so eventually, we might end up with very different outcomes depending on the values we choose.
-With analysing scRNA-seq data, it’s almost like you need to know about 75% of your data and make sure your analysis shows that, for you to then identify the 25% new information.
+The magic of bioinformatic analysis is that we use maths, statistics and complicated algorithms to deal with huge amounts of data to help us investigate biology.
+However, analysis is not always straightforward – each tool has various parameters to select.
+Eventually, we can end up with very different outcomes depending on the values we choose.
+With analysing scRNA-seq data, it’s almost like you need to know about 75% of your data, then make sure your analysis shows that, for you to then be able to identify the 25% new information.

-Since there is a vast number of values that we can specify in the tools, how can we know if the values we choose are the most optimal ones or at least good enough?
-Well, we can use different values and then compare the outputs to see which is consistent with our understanding of the underlying biology.
+Given the vast array of values that we can specify in the tool parameters, how can we know if the values we choose are the most optimal ones - or at least good enough?
+Well, we can try different values in our workflow and then compare the outputs to see which is consistent with our understanding of the underlying biology.
+But can we do this efficiently, at scale, to test multiple values?

-And here the Parameter Iterator comes in – it allows to run the analysis using different variables quickly and easily.
-Now you don’t have to execute your workflow every time you change one value to compare the output.
-This tutorial will show you how to use Parameter Iterator to generate multiple outputs with different parameter values at one go.
+And here the Parameter Iterator comes in – it allows us to test different variables quickly and easily.
+This tutorial will show you how to use Parameter Iterator to generate multiple outputs with different parameter values in one go.

 {% snippet faqs/galaxy/tutorial_mode.md %}